literallydotdev/feedback-app/README.md

 ## Setting It Up
 - Install Nodejs and React.
-- Create a Slack App.[Instructions](https://blog.openreplay.com/integrate-react-with-slack/).
+- Create a Slack App.
+See [Instructions](https://blog.openreplay.com/integrate-react-with-slack/).
-- Download the Zip file or fork the respository.
+- Download the Zip file or clone the respository.
 - Open .env file, Set the value of "VITE_HOOK" to the Slack App webhook URL.
 - CD into the project directory.
 - Run npm install.